fluent/fluent-bit-docs/input/tail.md

 # Tail

 The **tail** input plugin allows to monitor one or several text files.
-It have a similar behavior to _tail -f_ shell command.
+It has a similar behavior like _tail -f_ shell command.

-The plugin reads every matched file in the _Path_ pattern and for every new line found \(separated by a \n\), it generate a new record.
+The plugin reads every matched file in the _Path_ pattern and for every new line found \(separated by a \n\), it generates a new record.
 Optionally a database file can be used so the plugin can have a history of tracked files and a state of offsets, this is very useful to resume a state if the service is restarted.

 Content: